David-Robredo/ML1-julia/README.md

 ([4,3,2], [1,5])
 ```

 Note: to allow recompiling the file, you can use `using Revise` when first starting julia.
-This module allows automatically compiling the package every time `using ML1julia` is called.
+This module allows automatically compiling the package every time it is changed.

 ## Executing tests